neuralpain/oneclickwinrar/README.md

 ### [oneclickrar.cmd][oneclick] _(recommended for most users)_

-The one click you need to rule them all.
 Download, install, update and license WinRAR, all in just one single click (or double).
 Yes, it's that simple.

-Run the following command using an elevated PowerShell terminal.
-Overwriting is disabled by default.
+For one-time use, run the following command in a PowerShell terminal (overwriting is disabled).
 For more functionality, download and customize the script.

 ```
 irm "https://shorter.gg/MCrzwB" | iex